 From faithful commentor Marvel:

-How are things going in your gardens, or garden plans, this week?
+What’s going on in your gardens this week?